 The Best of Medic in the Green Time

-“Reading this collection of Vietnam-related stories and recollections is excruciatingly painful — which is precisely why it demands to be widely read.” —-Andrew Bacevich, professor emeritus, Boston University “This book is simply astounding.
-I don’t think I’ve ever learned as much from any text about the Vietnam War, and the emotional impact of some […]
+“Reading this collection of Vietnam-related stories and recollections is excruciatingly painful — which is precisely why it demands to be widely read.” —Andrew Bacevich, professor emeritus, Boston University – “This is a powerful tribute to a generation that was told by society to quietly put away their uniforms and never speak again of what the […]